Bayesian inference of in-medium baryon-baryon scattering cross sections from HADES proton flow data: Bayesian inference of the posterior PDFs of X and K

 \section{Bayesian inference of the posterior PDFs of X and K}

 For completeness, we first recall here the Bayesian theorem

 where the denominator is a normalization constant.
 The $P({\cal M}|D)$ represents the posterior PDF of the model $\cal M$ given the data set $D$.
 The $P(D|{\cal M})$ is the likelihood function obtained by comparing predictions of the model $\cal M$ with the data $D$, while the $P({\cal M})$ is the prior PDF of the model $\cal M$.
 In the present study, M represents the model parameters X and K, and D represents the $F_1$ and $v_2$ data from HADES.
 We use the standard Gaussian likelihood function and a constant prior PDF.
+We note that the training and Bayesian analyses are all done so far in exactly the same ranges of $X = 0.5\sim 2$ and $K = 180\sim 400$ MeV.

 In our MCMC sampling of posterior PDFs we use the Metropolis-Hastings algorithm.
 The running averages of model parameters are normally used to check if and when the MCMC has reached equilibrium.
 Shown in Fig. \ref{steps} are the running averages of X (left) and K (right) parameters as functions of the number of accepted MCMC steps after 200,000 initial steps in 5 independent MCMC chains.
 It is seen that it took about an additional $10^5$ steps for each chain to reach equilibrium.
 It is also interesting to note that while the 5 independent chains started at very different initial state (X and K values), they all reach the same equilibrium state as they should.
 Moreover, the initial fluctuations of X and K are anti-correlated as one expects.
 Technically, we notice that the number of steps necessary for the MCMC to reach equilibrium strongly depend on the prior ranges we use for X and K. Starting from narrow ranges if our prior knowledge permits it, the chains will reach equilibrium stages much faster.
 For the purposes of this work, we use the broad prior ranges for X and K given earlier.